Classical Audition Requirement;

 In order to study here, prospectus students should obtain a required result of TIME.
 The applicant will need to apply for TIME for Thai Music theory, Music Theory, and Aural training.
 Requirement will depend on the major areas of application.

-However, applicant is allowed to re-take TIME and if the result is more than 60%, the applicant can submit the result for an update score.
+However, applicant is allowed to re-take TIME and if the result is more than 60%, the applicant can submit the result for an update score (entering the first semester, until 30 April 2024 or entering the second semester, until 30 September 2024)

 2. TIME Subjects to use for College of Music admission